 1a. and 1b. are deterministic methods that are often described as simplistic as often no formal and detailed risk assessment has actually taken place and therefore specific projects with niche requirements may be underserved by these techniques.
 Smaller projects, or those that are repeatable in nature often use this form.

-2. and 3. are probability methods and aid if multiple risks to the project have been identified - more likely to be adopted on large scale projects.
-Both techniques use probability of outcome so are more accurate forms of project contingency estimation, but they require simulation programs (or someone very good at maths) to figure out.
-Range estimating is also a strength as it provides a baseline where the probability of over and under estimating the contingency are in fact equal, making it more risk neutral - when the project is undertaken any risk should balance out.
+2. and 3. are probability methods and can help if multiple risks to the project have been identified - these project budget contingency calculations are more likely to be adopted on large-scale projects.
+Both techniques use probability of outcome, meaning they are more accurate forms of project contingency estimation, but they also require simulation programs (or someone who's very good at maths) to figure out.
+Range estimating is also a strength as it provides a baseline where the probability of over and underestimating the contingency are in fact equal, making it more risk-neutral (when the project is undertaken any risk should balance out).

 In all cases an accurate understanding and forecasting of your cash flow is essential to ensure you can properly form contingency plans.
 The use of Precursive billing software can help you to make sure your business’s finances are as healthy as possible, which will also help you to organise resources for your contingency plans.

 This guide has explained the concept of project contingency and outlined how to calculate your contingency budget using one of three methods: Percentage of Project Base, Expected Value and Range Estimating.